joakimsk/docs/docs/source/clientauth.rst

 For each REST call (or Websocket message) we attach a SHA-256-HMAC (message authentication code).
 Computed from the message content, a nonce (number that changes for each call) and a secret shared key.

-This authentication is currently experimental and may change.
+This authentication-scheme is currently experimental and may change.

 HTTP Requests